serge-oswald/serge-oswald/README.md

 # About Serge Oswald

-Electronic musician and graphic designer who likes to manipulate svg and canvas with js
+Electronic musician and graphic designer who likes to manipulate svg and canvas with js.

+Half of the duo Servovalve.

 # About Servovalve